vsanthanam/JBird/Sources/JBird/JBird.docc/JBird.md

 ##### Declarative JSON composition with result builders

-Create JSON structures using Swift's result builder syntax with `ArrayBuilder` and `ObjectBuilder`.
+Create JSON structures using Swift's result builder syntax with `JSON.Builder`.
 Build arrays and objects declaratively without manual dictionary or array construction.
 The `=>` operator provides clean key-value pair syntax for objects, while array builders support mixed-type elements naturally.

 For more information, see the ``/JBirdBuilders`` API reference.